Associate Professor of Spanish & Portuguese

 In addition to advising for the major and minor in Portuguese and Brazilian Studies and for study-abroad in Brazil and Portugal, McNee does advising for the Translation Studies Concentration and contributes to Smith’s programs in Latin American and Latino/a Studies and World Literatures.

 The Environmental Imaginary in Brazilian Poetry and Art.
 Palgrave Macmillan, 2014.

 Translator of Eden-Brazil, by Moacyir Scliar.
 Tagus Press, 2019.

 Co-editor, Gilberto Freyre e Os Estudos Latino-Americanos, with Joshua Lund.
 Instituto Internacional de Literatura Iberoamericana, 2006.

-Essays in Luso-Brazilian Review, Journal of Latin American Cultural Studies, Brasil/Brazil, Ellipsis: Journal of the American Portuguese Studies Association, A Contracorriente, and Studies in Latin American Popular Culture, among others.
+Essays in Luso-Brazilian Review; Journal of Latin American Cultural Studies; Brasil/Brazil; Ellipsis: Journal of the American Portuguese Studies Association; A Contracorriente; Studies in Latin American Popular Culture; Romance Notes; and Letterature d’America, among others.